GoodnessJames/monty/README.md

 The nop operation: This is to show that the stack machine can also perform no operation.
 This does change the state of the stack.

 Swap Operation: This is to exchange the value of two elements.
 This is useful for rearranging element in stack.
 If the element is < 2 then error message will be printed otherwise it should be successful.

+Pop Operation: This is to remove the top element of a stack, however we will copy it to a temporary memory space before doing this.

+Compilation Process

+We will compile our codes using the code below

+gcc -Wall -Werror -Wextra -pedantic -std=c89 *.c -o monty

+This will convertt outr source  code to  object codes to check for syntax error  and other major errors  that might affect functionailities of our source code.

+Any output must be printed on stdout .
+Any error message should be printed  using stderr